 You don’t need any prior experience of yoga to practise Postnatal Yoga and it doesn’t matter if you haven’t practised Pregnancy Yoga or Postnatal Yoga in the past.
 It’s best to rest for at least 6 weeks after the birth of your baby before coming to a group postnatal class and regular attendance is encouraged in order to promote progressive recovery.

 The classes also offer a steady progression to enable you to transition to my Hatha Yoga classes when you’re ready, whether you’ve practised yoga before your pregnancy or not.

 If you’d like to practise Postnatal Yoga prior to 6 weeks after the birth of your baby, I offer private tuition in your home at any time after the birth so that I can work closely with you on a one-to-one basis.
 The classes can be with or without your baby’s involvement.

 The class environment is fun, nurturing and supportive.
 You can come with or without your baby, and you don’t need to worry about your baby crying, sleeping or needing feeding or changing.
 It’s perfectly normal for all of those things to happen within the class and you don’t have to leave your mat to feed or change them.

-Felicity is an award-winning yoga teacher with over 7 years of teaching experience.
-She qualified as a Yoga Alliance 200-hour certified teacher in Hatha Yoga in 2014.
-In 2018, she completed the triyoga 300-hour Advanced Teacher Training Programme and so she's now qualified as a Yoga Alliance 500-hour certified teacher.
-She went on to train for an additional 300 hours in Vinyasa Flow Yoga with Jason Crandell, which she completed in April 2020.
+I am an award-winning yoga teacher with over 8 years of teaching experience.
+I qualified as a Yoga Alliance 200-hour certified teacher in Hatha Yoga in 2014.
+In 2018, I completed the triyoga 300-hour Advanced Teacher Training Programme and I'm now qualified as a Yoga Alliance 500-hour certified teacher.
+I went on to train for an additional 300 hours in Vinyasa Flow Yoga with Jason Crandell, which I completed in April 2020.

 SEE YOU AND YOUR BABY ON THE MAT!